Toukenize/flask_instagram/README.md

 UI for Photo-hosting Social Media build using Flask

 # How to Run
-- Step 1 : Create new environment using Anaconda
+- Step 1 : Clone the repository & create a new environment using Anaconda

   `conda create --name your_env_name python=3.6.6`

-- Step 2 : Activate your environment.
+- Step 2 : Go to the base directory of the cloned repository and activate your environment.

   On Windows - `activate your_env_name`